sensoworks/docs/docs/add-ons.md

 ---
 # Add-ons

-Additional information about the platform or anything related to IoT can be found here.
+Further details regarding the platform and any other information related to the Internet of Things can be obtained through this section.